By Promod Puri

 One reason is that man is just one of the millions of creatures who in actuality is microscopic in His infinite and colossal universe.
-Still our imaginations and metaphysical attempts know no boundaries to fathom His magnanimity.
+Still, our imaginations and metaphysical attempts to know no boundaries to fathom His magnanimity.

-For a moment let us compare a human being to a small ant who is trying to study God up there in the celestial world.
+For a moment let us compare a human being to an ant who is trying to study God up there in the celestial world.